Today's Articles

 Freedman intervening image from Harpers Magazine 1866

-The Freedmen’s Bureau Bill was initiated by U.S. President Abraham Lincoln and was intended to last for one year after the end of the American Civil War during the Reconstruction period.
-Congress established the Freedmen's Bureau to provide practical aid to 4,000,000 newly freed Blacks transitioning from slavery to freedom.
+The Freedmen’s Bureau Bill was initiated by U.S. President Abraham Lincoln and intended to last one year after the end of the American Civil War during the Reconstruction period.
+Congress established the Bureau to provide practical aid to 4,000,000 newly freed Blacks transitioning from slavery to freedom.

 Headed by Major General Oliver O. Howard, the Freedmen’s Bureau (as it was popularly called) might be termed the first federal welfare agency.
-Despite handicaps of inadequate funds and poorly trained personnel, the bureau built hospitals for and gave direct medical assistance to more than 1,000,000 freed men and women.
+Despite inadequate funds and poorly trained personnel, the Bureau built hospitals for more than 1,000,000 freed men and women and gave direct medical assistance to them.
 More than 21,000,000 rations were distributed to impoverished Blacks as well as whites.

-Perhaps its greatest accomplishment was education; more than 1,000 Black schools were built, and over $400,000 was spent establishing teacher-training institutions.
-All major Black colleges were either founded by or received aid from the bureau.
-Less success was achieved in civil rights, for the bureau’s courts were poorly organized and short-lived, and only the barest forms of due process of law for freedmen could be sustained in the civil courts.
+Perhaps its greatest accomplishment was education; over 1,000 Black schools were built, and over $400,000 was spent establishing teacher-training institutions.
+All major Black colleges were either founded by or received aid from the Bureau.
+Less success was achieved in civil rights, for the Bureau’s courts were poorly organized and short-lived, and only the barest forms of due process of law for freedmen could be sustained in the civil courts.
 Its most notable failure concerned the land itself.

 Reference: